PrEP and PEP

 PEP (Post-Exposure Prophylaxis)

-PEP is a month-long course of drugs that, if taken within 72 hours of the HIV virus entering the body, can prevent a person becoming infected with HIV.
-The PEP drugs are the same drugs that people who have the HIV virus use to reduce its impact on the body.
+PEP is a month-long course of drugs that, if taken within 72 hours of a HIV exposure, can prevent a person becoming infected with HIV.

 Undetectable HIV Viral Load